Budget Management Tips for New Managers

 Manage Your Department Budget Like It’s Your Own Business

 When we work for large organizations, we tend to treat “the company’s” money as if it grows on trees.
 It doesn’t, and it’s now your job as a manager to take personal ownership of your department’s resources.

 If possible, review your manager’s budget.
 While it’s important to take ownership of your budget, your unit is part of a larger entity.
 Ask your manager to show you where your budget fits into and supports the big picture as well as the interdependencies with your peers.
 There may be times when another department needs money for goals that are a higher priority than yours.
 Don’t wait to be asked or have it taken away—be proactive and offer to help your peer manager.
 You'll be seen as strategic and collaborative.

 Don’t Play Stupid Games

 Just because “everybody does it” doesn’t mean it’s not stupid and bad for the company.
 An example of a typical stupid budgeting game that managers play is “use-it or lose-it spending.”
 It is when you are getting close to the end of the year, and your budget is running under your forecast.
 In previous years, when you underspent, your next year’s budget was set based on that year’s actual.
 So, in order not to have your budget cut again, you go on a shopping spree—buying stuff you don’t need or stocking up just in case you might need it.

 Track Your Expenses Monthly and Make Proactive Corrections

 Don’t assume that “someone” will tell you when you are over budget.
 In fact, you might even have to ask for monthly reports or keep track yourself.
-Don’t wait until the end of the year, when it’s a surprise (to you and your boss).
+Don’t wait until the end of the year, when it becomes a surprise to you and your boss.
 By then, it’s too late to investigate and make corrections.
 Be accountable, measure yourself, and proactively report to your manager.